Chaturanga: Origin

 The origin of chaturanga has been a puzzle for centuries.
 The earliest clear reference comes from north India from the Gupta Empire, dating from the sixth century AD.
 Banabhatta's Harsha Charitha (c.
 AD 625) contains the earliest reference to the name chaturanga:

 Under this monarch [...], only the bees quarreled to collect the dew; the only feet cut off were those of measurements, and only from Ashtâpada one could learn how to draw up a chaturanga, there was no cutting-off of the four limbs of condemned criminals...

 According to Stewart Culin, chaturanga was first described in the Hindu text Bhavishya Purana.
 The Bhavishya Purana is known to include modern additions and interpolations, however, even mentioning British rule of India.

 An early reference to an ancient Indian board game is sometimes attributed to Subandhu in his Vasavadatta, dated between the 5th and 7th centuries AD: The time of the rains played its game with frogs for pieces [nayadyutair] yellow and green in colour, as if mottled by lac, leapt up on the black field squares.

 The colours are not those of the two camps, but mean that the frogs have two colours, yellow and green.

 Chaturanga may also have much older roots, dating back 5,000 years.
 Archeological remains from 2000 to 3000 BC have been found from the city of Lothal (of the Indus Valley Civilisation) of pieces on a board that resemble chess.
-Another argument that chaturanga is much older is the fact that the chariot is the most powerful piece on the board, although chariots appear to have been obsolete in warfare for at least five or six centuries, superseded by light and heavy cavalries.
+Another argument for chaturanga being older is the fact that the chariot is the most powerful piece on the board, although chariots appear to have been obsolete in warfare for at least five or six centuries, superseded by light and heavy cavalries.
 The counterargument is that they remained prominent in literature and continued to be used for travel and transport, in processions, for games, and in races.